 The increasing incidence of crime and fire in the buffer zones of Table Mountain National Park pose a serious threat to the urban edge.
-The devastating fires of March 2015 (which destroyed several homes), the slaying in June 2014 at Trappieskop, the brutal rape and murder in Lower Tokai in March 2016, and the fatal attack above Kalk Bay in January 2018, highlight SANParks’ failure to adequately manage the 221 sq km Park.
+The devastating fires of March 2015 (which destroyed several homes), the slaying in June 2014 at Trappieskop, the brutal rape and murder in Lower Tokai in March 2016, the fatal attack above Kalk Bay in January 2018, the murder of a cyclist in Sun Valley in March 2018, the murder of a Russian tourist on Chapmans Peak in July 2019 and many other instances of crime, together with ongoing user and stakeholder frustration, highlight SANParks’ failure to adequately manage the 221 sq km Park.

 Table Mountain National Park is uniquely situated in an urban setting, and is supposed to be a People’s Park.
 Unlike rural parks such as Kruger National Park, it must meet a broad range of local user needs; particularly the needs of communities who lack urban green space.
 Management strategies for the Park must therefore be specific to meet the demands of an increasingly densified city environment.
 Unfortunately local users regularly run into issues and concerns that hinge primarily around safety with respect to crime and fire; access and creeping fees; a focus on biodiversity and touristic commercialisation to the exclusion of local user groups, ratepayers and communities; and, the failure to effectively manage buffer zones, particularly where they lie adjacent to dense urban edges.

-To create safe, biodiverse, open and shaded urban parks in the buffer zones of Table Mountain National Park where Park meets urban edge.
+To create safe, biodiverse, open and shaded parkscapes in the buffer zones of Table Mountain National Park where Park meets urban edge.

 These buffer zones will provide safety from both crime and fire, and will also, where necessary, provide areas of safe, easy-access green parks for all Capetonians, meeting the needs of mixed user groups as might apply to each area.
 Approaches might broadly follow the proposed Lower Tokai model, if appropriate, and need to be community driven.